 Working in groups or collaborating and copying other people's ideas or words

 Assignments are to be completed independently, unless the assignment instructions permit group or team work.
+The work you submit should always be all your own work unless your lecturer or tutor has specifically assigned the work as a group assignment.
 You are encouraged to use a study group to learn concepts and practice answers but the final assignment must be completed independently, reflecting your own knowledge and understanding, with all sources of information fully acknowledged.
+However, you may not submit someone else’s work as your own; you need to write the assessment yourself.